 - Interviews

 If you want to establish notability with a press release, you are barking up the wrong tree.
-The article you create will be quickly deleted as the press release is not considered independent of the topic.
+Wikipedia editors will quickly delete the article you create because they do not consider press releases independent of the topic.

 As with many other Wikipedia guidelines, “independence” can vary depending on the topic.
 Wikipedia provides the following examples: